-Audio Visual Fire Control Panel (FCP) Lite and 03
+Audio Visual Fire Detection Control Panel FDCP

-The panel acts as an interface between the fire alarm and the operator.
+For the FS50 - The panel acts as an interface between the fire alarm and the operator.
 When the fire alarm is activated, it sends a signal to the audio visual fire control panel which will then start to flash, giving off an audio tone and activating the motor to power down the shutter to its closed position.
 A built-in timer allows the setting of fixed delay times from receipt of the alarm signal to motor activation.

 Additional options available with both the above units are:

 - presence detection photo cells

 (not to be confused with a Fire Control Panel which incorporates a solenoid battery back up)

 Back-up power unit if mains power fails under fire conditions.
 Also, when using the shutter under normal conditions, if there is a power failure, the battery backup unit can be used to open or close the shutter once.

 Note: the unit will require a recharging period of up to 8 hours.
 The maximum stand-by period for this unit is 4 hours.
 Typical internal battery lifetime is 1-2 years depending on usage and operating conditions.
 Replacement batteries can be ordered when required.
 The unit must be plugged into the electrical mains at all times.

 Important access consideration for inspection, maintenance and repair